bkecskemeti/RoboND-Perception-Project/writeup.md

 #### 4. RANSAC plane segmentation

-RANSAC plane fitting will separate the points belonging to the table and the objects:
+RANSAC plane fitting will separate the points belonging to the table and to the objects:

 <img src="output/rviz_passthrough_table.png" width="30%">  <img src="output/rviz_passthrough_objects.png" width="30%">